sans-blue-team/sec555-wiki/index.md

 ----------
 There are two things that are highly recommended to do before diving in.

-1. Discover how to use the Smart Player.
+1. **Discover how to use the Smart Player**.
 Videos are played using Smart Player and there are some features you may not know exist without checking [out this guide](/Resources/SmartPlayer.md)
-2. If you are a SEC555 student, enable automatic updates of the wiki and lab content
+2. If you are a SEC555 student, **enable automatic updates of the wiki and lab content**

 Enable Automatic Updates
 ----------